mtgjson/mtgjson-website/docs/getting-started/index.md

 ### Formats

-Formats are provided via a file server and not a true API.
-JSON can be fetched in your code but many of the files are extremely large in size so it is not recommended to open links in your browser.
+Formats are provided via an "API-like" server.
+JSON can be fetched in your code, but many of the files are extremely large in size so it is not recommended to open links in your browser.

 - **JSON**
 - **CSV**